ivalab/me_sgl/README.md

 ```
 conda activate me_sgl
 ```
+3. Follow the official installation instruction, compile and build [downward](https://www.fast-downward.org/ObtainingAndRunningFastDownward)
-3. The pretrained model for MaskRCNN requires specific version of pytorch, install pytorch via the following command:
+4. The pretrained model for MaskRCNN requires specific version of pytorch, install pytorch via the following command:
 ```
 conda install pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=10.2 -c pytorch
 ```
-4. Follow the installation instruction provided in [Symbolic Goal Learning](https://github.com/ivalab/mmf) without creating a new conda environment.
+5. Follow the installation instruction provided in [Symbolic Goal Learning](https://github.com/ivalab/mmf) without creating a new conda environment.
 You will also need to download the corresponding dataset which contains several dictionaries for decoding.
-5. Install all required libraries
+6. Install all required libraries
 ```
 pip install -r requirements.txt
 ```